-In the seventeenth century, soy sauce was produced completely by hand, and as this picture shows, it was extremely difficult work.
-Today, soy sauce is produced in highly automated plants using cutting-edge technology—yet the core brewing process has not changed for centuries.
-We make what we call naturally brewed soy sauce using the traditional Japanese process, honjozo, described below.
+In the 17th century, soy sauce was produced entirely by hand, and as this picture shows, this was extremely hard work.
+Today, Kikkoman soy sauce is produced in highly automated plants using cutting-edge technology, but the brewing process at its core has not changed for centuries.
+Kikkoman Soy Sauce is produced using the traditional Japanese brewing method, “honjozo”, described below.

-The unique characteristics of soy sauce originate primarily from the proteins contained in soybeans.
-Soybeans are first soaked in water over an extended period, and then steamed at high temperatures.
+The unique characteristics of soy sauce are mainly derived from the proteins contained in soybeans.
+Soybeans are first soaked in water and then steamed at high temperature.

 Carbohydrates contained in wheat are the components that give soy sauce its fine aroma; wheat also adds sweetness to the soy sauce.
 Wheat is roasted at high temperatures, and then crushed by rollers to facilitate fermentation.

 Kikkoman Aspergillus is mixed with steamed soybeans and roasted crushed wheat, and then moved to a special location equipped with an optimum environment for the growth of Kikkoman Aspergillus.
 It is through this three-day process that soy sauce koji, which is the basis of soy sauce production, is made.

 After that the mixing process begins.
 The soy sauce koji is mixed with salt water and transferred to a tank.
 This mixture, called moromi, is fermented and aged in tanks.